 A station and water tank.

-The train crossed the Rogers Bridge.
+The train crossed Rogers Bridge.

 Another curve along with the wild flowers.

-The train came to the Twin Bridges.
+We came upon the Twin Bridges.

-The Rainbow Creek Station came into view.
+Rainbow Creek station came into view.

 The train entered the Wisteria Tunnel.